Zirikly-lab/opennotes/README.md

----
-title: Opennotes
-emoji: 🐠
-colorFrom: gray
-colorTo: indigo
-sdk: gradio
-sdk_version: 6.15.2
-python_version: '3.13'
-app_file: app.py
-pinned: false
----
+A huggingface space code for an mvp version of the EHR annotation tool we are building.
+This readme includes a todo of the features we are implemented and their status.

+Try it live: huggingface.co/spaces/saadsorganization/opennotes

+You have to be part of my Saad's Organization other wise it is prive.
+Send an invite to join.
-# Features
+# Features to Implement

 ## Structural features:
-Note/Document length
+[X] Note/Document length
-Document length distributions (tokens, sentences, sections)
+[X] Document length distributions (tokens, sentences, sections)

 ## Lexical & Semantic features:
 Match terms to the Consumer Health Vocabulary52 for the medical/technical vs. lay terms